mrc2rules/CAIE_PastPaperOpener/README.md

 Whether you want to view or download the papers, all you need to do is enter the paper code _once_!
 Scroll down for usage examples

-The program relies on the [Dynamic Papers](https://dynamicpapers.com/) website.
+The program relies on the [PapaCambridge](https://papacambridge.com/) website.

 [**Click here to download »»**](https://github.com/mrc2rules/CAIE_PastPapersOpener/releases/latest)